Unit 2 – World at War: Lasting Legacy

 - What was the name of the Black Hand terrorist/nationalist that killed Archduke Franz Ferdinand of the Austria-Hungarian Empire?

-- How did the assassination backfire for the Serbian cause?
+- How does this assassination backfire for the Serbian cause (short term)?

 - Why did Europeans believe this would be a short war?
 What were some of the new weapons of killing?
 How do you think these weapons created the myth of "the war to end all wars"?
 HINT: Page 13, but also try this: History Channel: WWI Firsts

 - What does isolationism mean?
 Why did the U.S.A. take this early stance?
 HINT: The answer is not in your book so try this: Isolationism scroll down to World War I